-The New York City Department of Health announced Thursday that 121 people have contracted measles since the outbreak began in October, and 31 cases have been newly identified.
-The vast majority of cases have affected children, particularly in the Borough Park and Williamsburg neighborhoods of Brooklyn.
+Almost 300 people in New York City have contracted measles since the city’s outbreak began in October, according to health officials.
+The vast majority of cases have affected children, particularly in Borough Park and Williamsburg.
 The outbreak’s initial case was acquired when a person visited Israel, where a measles outbreak is in progress, according to health officials.

 “This outbreak is being fueled by a small group of anti-vaxxers in these neighborhoods.
 They have been spreading dangerous misinformation based on fake science,” Health Commissioner Dr. Oxiris Barbot said in the new statement.
 “We stand with the majority of people in this community who have worked hard to protect their children and those at risk.
 We’ve seen a large increase in the number of people vaccinated in these neighborhoods, but as Passover approaches, we need to do all we can to ensure more people get the vaccine.”